TheMannu/AWS-Learning-Days/Day-01/project.md

 Type: Choose HTTP.
 Source: Choose Anywhere-IPv4.
-Note: Notice the "Rules with source of 0.0.0.0/0 allow all IP addresses to access your instance.
-We recommend setting security group rules to allow access from known IP addresses only."
-While this is true and common best practice, this lab allows access from any IP address (Anywhere) to simplify both the security group configuration and testing of the website running on your EC2 instance.
+Note: Notice the "Rules with source of 0.0.0.0/0 allow all IP addresses to access your instance. you recommend setting security group rules to allow access from known IP addresses only."
+While this is true and common best practice, this lab allows access from any IP address (Anywhere) to simplify both the security group configuration and testing of the youbsite running on your EC2 instance.

 Choose Save rules

-Return to the web server browser tab with the public IPv4 address that you previously opened, and choose  to refresh the page.
+Return to the youb server browser tab with the public IPv4 address that you previously opened, and choose  to refresh the page.

-You should see the message Hello From Your Web Server!
+You should see the message Hello From Your youb Server!

 ![image](https://user-images.githubusercontent.com/89054489/232058038-743e03ec-83d0-43a3-a163-39dac9ecaeff.png)